tokio-rs/mio/README.md

 * File operations
 * Thread pools / multi-threaded event loop
+* Windows support

 ## Platforms

 Currently, MIO only supports Linux and Darwin.
-However, Windows support will be coming soon.
-The goal is to support all platforms that Rust supports.
+The goal is to support all platforms that support Rust and the readiness IO model.